 EY GAM provides a global framework for delivering high-quality audit services through the consistent application of thought processes, judgments and procedures in all audit engagements, regardless of the size.
 EY GAM also requires compliance with relevant ethical requirements, including independence from the audited entity.
 Making risk assessments; reconsidering and modifying them as appropriate; and using these assessments to determine the nature, timing and extent of audit procedures are fundamental to EY GAM.
 The methodology also emphasizes applying appropriate professional skepticism in the execution of audit procedures.
-EY GAM is based on International Standards on Auditing (ISAs) the auditing standards applicable in Gibraltar.
+EY GAM is based on International Standards on Auditing (ISAs) and is supplemented in EY Hungary to comply with the local Hungarian auditing standards and regulatory or statutory requirements.
 EY GAM is one example of an intellectual resource made available to EYG member firms to drive consistency in the execution of audit engagements.

 Designed and based on extensive research with audit practitioners, EY Digital GAM, which is part of EY GAM, focuses on simplifying tasks and improving connection from one audit procedure to the next by leveraging full populations of entity data.
 All procedures, including risk assessment and substantive procedures start with a data-first mindset, by analyzing relevant financial and nonfinancial data and supplementing this with traditional audit techniques such as inquiries, observations and inspection.
-The ability to analyze disaggregated data using the EY Helix global analytics suite enhances audit engagement teams' understanding of the entity's business and focuses on the identification of entity-specific risks, key transactions and trends and anomalies that may be indicators of misstatement or fraud.
-A data-driven audit approach focuses effort on the audit of higher-risk transactions, enables a dynamic audit strategy that is reactive to readily identifiable changes in the data and refines the focus and specificity of dialogue with the entity and its management about audit findings and evaluating the outcomes.
+The ability to analyze disaggregated data using the EY Helix global analytics suite enhances audit engagement teams' understanding of the entity's business and focuses on the identification of entity-specific risks, key transactions, and trends and anomalies that may be indicators of misstatement or fraud.
+A data-driven audit approach focuses effort on the audit of higher-risk transactions, enables a dynamic audit strategy that is reactive to readily identifiable changes in the data, and refines the focus and specificity of dialogue with the entity and its management about audit findings and evaluating the outcomes.